In this parenting article on the authoritative parenting style you'll:

 Steinberg differentiates between behavioral control and psychological control:

-The model below illustrates how both authoritarian and authoritative parenting are both high on control (demandingness) but also how authoritative is thought to be only high on behavioral control whereas authoritarian parenting is thought to be high on both behavioral and psychological control.
+The model below illustrates how both authoritative and authoritarian parenting are both high on control (demandingness) but also how authoritative is thought to be only high on behavioral control whereas authoritarian parenting is thought to be high on both behavioral and psychological control.

-However, despite this widespread celebration of the authoritative parenting style, there are a few academics who refreshingly challenge Diana Baumrind's insistence of high control as being ideal in parenting:
+However, despite this widespread celebration of the authoritative style of parenting, there are a few academics who refreshingly challenge Diana Baumrind's insistence of high control as being ideal in parenting:

 This was a very, very brief presentation of academics criticising Diana Baumrinds authoritative parenting style.
 If you desire more information on this, you might want to read this article on the authoritative parenting style.